carla-simulator/carla/Docs/benchmark_creating.md

 Following this excerpt, there are two classes to be defined.
 The ForwardAgent() and the BasicExperimentSuite().
-After that, the benchmark is run with the "run_driving_benchmark" function.
+After that, the benchmark can ne run with the "run_driving_benchmark" function.
 The  summary  of the execution, the [performance metrics](benchmark_metrics.md), are stored in a json file and printed to the screen.